Some general advice about using copyrighted material is provided below. This section of the guide also provides specific guidance on:

 TEACH has a list of criteria that must be true in order to make use of its protections.
 You can automatically assume many of these to be true for classes you are teaching.
 These include the following:

-The following are the criteria that you'll need to actively evaluate if you want to make use of TEACH:
+The following criteria must be evaluated if you want to make use of TEACH:

-Yes, this is quite a list!
-If your use and material meet all of the criteria above, congratulations!
-Your use is protected by TEACH.
-TEACH is great when it applies because it gives you the peace of mind that comes with knowing in clear terms that you are not making an infringing use.
-If your use does not meet all of the above criteria, don't despair!
-Your use might still be a fair use.
+If your use and material meet all of the criteria above, your use is protected by TEACH.
+Use of materials under the TEACH Act gives you the peace of mind that comes with knowing in clear terms that you are not making an infringing use.
+If your use does not meet all of the above criteria, your use might still be a fair use.
 Fair use doesn't always offer us the same peace of mind, but it makes up for it by being a flexible and dynamic doctrine designed to support a wide variety of beneficial uses of copyrighted material.

 Legal Disclaimer: The information provided in this guide is for general reference purposes only and should not be construed as legal advice of any kind.
 If you require advice in relation to any specific copyright issues, you should consult an appropriate legal professional about your particular situation.